official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 existence of his chemical, biological and nuclear weapons, and of obstruction, defiance and denial.

-56 Letter Blair to Martin, 11 September 2002, [untitled].
+[^56]: Letter Blair to Martin, 11 September 2002, [untitled].
-57 Iraq’s Weapons of Mass Destruction.
+[^57]: Iraq’s Weapons of Mass Destruction.
 The Assessment of the British Government, 24 September 2002.
-58 House of Commons, Official Report, 24 September 2002, columns 1‑23.
+[^58]: House of Commons, Official Report, 24 September 2002, columns 1‑23.

 228

-The Report of the Iraq Inquiry“There is one common, consistent theme … the total determination of Saddam to maintain that programme; to risk war, international ostracism, sanctions and the isolation of the Iraqi economy …”
+“There is one common, consistent theme … the total determination of Saddam to maintain that programme; to risk war, international ostracism, sanctions and the isolation of the Iraqi economy …”